 Online Digital Marketing

-Everything You Need to Sell & Stream Your Music Online
+Everything You Need to Sell & Stream Your Media Online

-Now you can sell your recorded music on sites like iTunes, Spotify, Google Music, CDBaby, Amazon Music, and many more.
-For a one-time fee of just $99 per CD, we'll upload your music tracks and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
-Your customers can buy complete albums or individual trax.
-CLICK HERE here for a sample site that we've set up for one of our clients.
+Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, CDBaby, Amazon, and many more.
+(Audiobooks are sold as downloads on CDBaby and streaming-audio on many sites.)
+For a one-time fee of just $99 per CD or book, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
+Your customers can buy complete albums or individual tracks.

-Here’s what you’ll need to properly distribute your music worldwide
+Here’s what you’ll need to properly distribute your media worldwide

 Any other primary or featured artists: This info will be included in the metadata sent to digital music platforms, and help your music reach those other artists’ audiences.